Bernie Sanders Falls Short of Buttigieg’s Q2 Fundraising Haul

 Sen. Bernie Sanders’ (I-VT) campaign announced Tuesday morning that it raised $18 million over the past three months, a total that puts him behind the haul of South Bend Mayor Pete Buttigieg, who raised $24.8 million with a combination of high-dollar fundraisers and grassroots support.

-Aides to the campaign said that the most common occupation of contributors were teachers and the most common employer was Walmart, possibly a result of Sanders attending the company’s annual shareholder meeting to advocate for higher wages.
+Aides to the campaign said the most common occupation of contributors was teacher and the most common employer was Walmart, possibly a result of Sanders attending the company’s annual shareholder meeting to advocate for higher wages.
 Additionally, the campaign said, 45 percent of donors are 39 or younger; and some 99.3 percent of the donations were $100 or less.

 Prior to revealing the numbers, Shakir conceded that Sanders’ figures would likely be beaten by Buttigieg, citing the means by which the senator had fundraised.
 Sanders and Sen. Elizabeth Warren (D-MA) have eschewed the traditional high-dollar fundraising circuit, with the former holding just one grassroots fundraiser in San Francisco in June—which, according to Shakir, brought in around $80,000.